Introduction: understanding directory ecosystems

 - Annual comprehensive review of all online presence

-Many businesses develop a verification checklist that includes:
+Many businesses build a verification checklist that includes:

 - Legal name consistency (including LLC/Inc. usage)